bryanlharris/edsm/docs/functions/sanity.md

 calls `validate_s3_roots` to warn about missing trailing slashes in the S3 root constants.

-## `initialize_empty_tables`

-Create empty Delta tables based on the configured transforms.
-Each table is built layer by layer starting from an empty DataFrame and written with `create_table_if_not_exists`.
-The read/transform/write chain cascades through bronze, silver, silver samples and gold layers.

 ## `initialize_schemas_and_volumes`

 Create catalogs, schemas and external volumes referenced by the settings.